 Chelsea Romero is a Strength and Conditioning coach based in L.A.
-She works with a number of college teams and sports including tennis, golf, track and cross-country at the University of Irvine.
+She works with a number of college teams and sports including tennis, golf, track and cross-country at the University of Irvine as well as a junior college softball team.
 For the last 3 summers, she has worked for the NFL team L.A.
 Rams as Intern Strength & Conditioning Coach.

-2019 brought a new challenge for Chelsea, in June, she gave birth to a beautiful baby boy with only 4 weeks to recover before heading back to her third training camp with the Rams!
-We had a great chat with Chelsea to ask her how she managed to do this, and to find out more about her role with the NFL team…
+2019 brought a new challenge for Chelsea, in June, she gave birth to a beautiful baby boy with only 4 weeks to recover before heading back to her 3rd NFL training camp with the Rams!
+We chatted with Chelsea about her coaching journey, her experience of being one of a handful of women who has worked in the NFL and how on Earth she went back to work after only 4 weeks!

 I was in really good shape before my pregnancy and throughout my pregnancy I stayed in shape.
 So after the birth, my body just adapted to the stresses it went through quite well.
 I didn’t have any pain meds during my labor, so my body could just bounce back, which may be hard for other women to hear because it takes longer for some women to recover.
 But I put my recovery down to being in shape before hand.
-And even during pregnancy, I made sure I walked, biked, even did some Dumbbell work.
+And even during pregnancy, I made sure I walked, biked, and did some strength training.

 I was of course thinking about my son whilst I was at training camp, but my husband had an awesome idea of helping to alleviate the worry.
 He got me an Apple Watch so he would text me updates like ‘he’s sleeping right now’, or ‘he’s eating right now’.
 I could be running around coaching and simply look at my watch which would then stop me worrying.